 What We’re Here to Learn, in this Land of Duality

-Our entire journey of growth and healing can be boiled down into a few simple words or phrases.
+Our entire journey of growth and our work of healing can be boiled down into a few simple words or phrases.
 Self-Responsibility is one of them.
 Wake Up is another.

 While reading through the following overview, consider how we are asked to take responsibility for all of our life experiences by seeing where and how they originate inside of us.
-Then realize that our work is largely to become aware of aspects of ourselves that we simply hadn’t been aware of before.
+Then we can wake up, realizing the work of healing is largely about becoming aware of aspects of ourselves we simply hadn’t been aware of before.

 There are no musts and there are no shoulds.
 Rather, this is an invitation to see what aspects of healing we might be missing.
-Then, as we go along in life, we can make different choices.
-For when we know better, we can do better.
+Then as we go along in life, we can begin to make different choices.

 - When we are born, we are already split into either a male half or a female half.
 Our longing to unite with another stems from this cleaving of our soul.
 (The Pull, Chapter One: The Cosmic Pull Toward Union)

 - Each soul also contains a primary inner split; healing this split is a key reason we incarnate into this dualistic sphere.
 This split gets transferred onto our parents, with one parent surfacing one side of what we believe to be true, and the other parent surfacing the opposite belief.
 (For example, “It hurts to be seen; it hurts to not be seen.”)
 Neither side is in truth, which is what the adult will need to come to understand.

 - Until we surface these hidden untruths, we will unconsciously transfer our inner splits and faulty thinking onto everyone we meet, seeing them through our inner distorted lenses rather than in the reality of who they are: people with both strengths and weaknesses, just like us, who in fact are not our parents.
 (Bones, Chapter Eleven | Our Habit of Transferring our Split onto Everyone)